Back to Blog

 How Contributions Work

 Employee contributions come from your gross salary before tax is calculated.
-If you earn $70,000 annually and contribute 3 percent, that is $2,100 annually or about $40 per week deducted from your pay.
+If you earn $70,000 annually and contribute 3.5 percent (the new default), that is $2,450 annually or about $47 per week deducted from your pay.

 Employer contributions are separate and additional.
-Your employer must contribute at least 3 percent of your gross salary regardless of your contribution rate.
+Your employer must contribute at least 3.5 percent of your gross salary (from 1 April 2026) regardless of your contribution rate.
 Increasing your rate does not increase employer contributions unless they voluntarily choose to match higher rates.

 Government contributions add to your balance too.
 Contributing at least $1,042.86 annually (about $87 per month) maximises the $260.72 member tax credit you receive, provided you earn under $180,000.
 Contributions above this threshold do not attract additional government contribution.